sfoxhq/kubernetes-prometheus/README.md

 ## What metrics are exposed?
 Each component in the system has different metrics you can explore by prefix.
-Refer to documentation for each exporter for a comprehensive list of exposed metrics.
+Refer to [architecture documentation](README-architecture.md) for each exporter for a comprehensive list of exposed metrics.

 **cadvisor**
 - `container_`